 Digital marketing/New Age marketing has removed the elitism from marketing.
 Marketing is more egalitarian now.
 In the pre-digital marketing era, it was the brand with the larger stick which held sway.
 The power equations have changed today.
 Brands/ companies can now invest in digital marketing campaigns regardless of their budget, pay per user action/ intent, tweak targeting matrices & measure responses in real time.
 Pull based marketing has scored over traditional push marketing.
 Marketing is now a level playing field.

-Let us have a look at some staggering facts about growth of digital in Middle East
+Let us have a look at some staggering facts about growth of Digital Marketing in Middle East

 Smartphone have become ubiquitous in the region accounting for 65% of the mobiles in the top 3 markets (KSA with a 63% penetration of smartphones, Qatar with a 70% penetration, and UAE with a 74% penetration), and almost 40% across the region.